Carving Pumpkin’s is easy and fun to do!

-Halloween is just around the corner and we are getting excited about this year’s theme… American Dad!
+Halloween is just around the corner and we are getting excited for American Dad!

-You can see were I decided to cut all the way through the pumpkin to let the light shine through and where I simply carved lines just past the skin of the pumpkin.
-Using a slanted cut following the line, as in cut from the right then cut from the left and the blade meeting in the middle does well for this.
+You can see were I, Gordon, decided to cut all the way through the pumpkin to let the light shine through and where I simply carved lines just past the skin of the pumpkin.
+Using a slanted cut following the line, as in cut from the right, then cut from the left and the blade meeting in the middle does well for this.
 I used a paring knife to do this.

 Below is one I did the same way, but used a picture of some sea turtles.